top of page

 Thanks for subscribing!

-Lori Frank is a local independent fine artist that specializes in acrylics for uplifting, colourful and unique pieces.
+Lori Frank is a local independent fine artist that specializes in colourful, uplifting and unique pieces in her distinctive unique impressionism style.
 Lori's works have been shown at City Hall, the Jubilee Auditorium and the Muttart Conservatory.
+Her collectors encompass Canada, the United States, Europe, Australia and New Zealand.

 IMG_8163[2821].jpg